narzullaev/Prolog-/STIN2024-Logic Programming/Assignments/Assignment 1/README.md

 translates English words to Malay.
 You can test this by simply typing "translate(any english word from the list of 19 words, X ).

 ![image](https://user-images.githubusercontent.com/33327894/36488405-56eeb118-175e-11e8-94ac-124dca36e7db.png)

+*If you have other solutions, suggestions or feedbacks you are welcome to comment*